Yordan Alvarez Player Props: Astros vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is second in the league with a collective 10.7 strikeouts per nine innings.
+- The Twins pitching staff is first in the league with a collective 11.5 strikeouts per nine innings.

-- The Twins have a 1.74 team ERA that leads all league pitching staffs.
+- The Twins have the second-ranked team ERA among all league pitching staffs (2.28).

-- The Twins allow the fourth-fewest home runs in baseball (five total, 0.7 per game).
+- Twins pitchers combine to surrender the eighth-fewest home runs in baseball (seven total, 0.9 per game).

-- Ryan (1-0) gets the starting nod for the Twins, his second this season.
+- The Twins will look to Mahle (1-0) in his second start of the season.

-- His most recent appearance came on Sunday against the Kansas City Royals, when the righty went six innings, surrendering one earned run while giving up three hits.
+- In his last time out on Monday, the right-hander tossed five innings against the Miami Marlins, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.